Four Things Your Kids Should Be Doing With Their Money

 By Ric Edelman

 Financial habits form early.
-Children learn by observing your behavior and through their own experiences.
+Children learn by observing your behavior and then through their own experiences.

 #1 Withhold some for taxes.

 Children need to be taught from a very early age that they don’t get to keep everything they earn.
 Just as the government takes a third of your money in taxes, you should withhold one-third of your child’s allowance, birthday money or babysitting earnings.
 Call it a tax, and without the child knowing it, put that money into a savings or investment account.

 Then, when your child is ready to buy a car or go to college, hand over the account.
 Not only will your child think you’re a wonderful person, they’ll learn the value of delayed gratification and long-term investing.